Black Sweat

-"Black Sweat" is a song by Prince that was released as the second single from his 2006 album 3121.
+"Black Sweat" is a song by Prince, released as the second single from his 2006 album, 3121.
 The music video to accompany the single was released on February 2, 2006.
 At the 49th Annual Grammy Awards, it was nominated for Best R&B Song and Best Male R&B Vocal Performance.

 Music video

-The video is presented in black and white.
+The video was filmed at Prince's rental home in Los Angeles on January 21, 2006.
+It is presented in black and white.
 It features dancer Celestina Aladekoba and was directed by Sanaa Hamri.